Bonidia/Bonidia/README.md

 ⭐ Motion No. 405/2023 (Ourinhos-SP City Council - Brazil) - Congratulations to the students and professors of Fatec Ourinhos for developing the 'ITT – Is That True' app, a platform to combat fake news, 2023.

 ⭐ Hollie's Hub for Good - DigitalOcean.
+InteliGente: Building Paths of Equality with Artificial Intelligence, 2024 ($2.750,00).

+⭐ Hollie's Hub for Good - DigitalOcean.
 BioFatecou: Introducing Undergraduates to Academic Research, 2023 ($2.750,00).

 ⭐ 1 place in the Fatec Ourinhos Public Contest, in the Natural Language Processing (PLN) discipline, Centro Paula Souza (CPS) - SP.